Elizabeth Olsen: Personal life

+She and actor Boyd Holbrook were in a relationship from 2012 to 2014 and were briefly engaged.

-Olsen became engaged to musician Robbie Arnett, of the American band Milo Greene, in July 2019 after three years of dating.
+In July 2019, Olsen became engaged to musician Robbie Arnett, of the American band Milo Greene after three years of dating.
 The two secretly eloped that same year.
 She and Arnett live in Los Angeles.
 Together, they co-wrote the children's books Hattie Harmony: Worry Detective, released in June 2022, and Hattie Harmony: Opening Night, released in June 2023.
-Olsen and Arnett's experiences with anxiety inspired the books' creations.
+Olsen and Arnett's experiences with anxiety inspired the books.
+Olsen gave birth to their first child in 2026.